ai-forever/Kandinsky-4/README.md

-# Inference for Kandinsky 4
+# Kandinsky-4: Text-to-Video diffusion model

 There is one main pipeline now:
 * Text-to-video: use **get_T2V_pipeline** function to get it